zoxpx/pxdocs/content/reference/release-notes/on-premise-lighthouse.md

 ## Lighthouse 1.4 Release notes

 Lighthouse 1.4 is a new GUI refresh for lighthouse.
 Follow this [link](/reference/lighthouse) to install Lighthouse in your environment.
-Please note that Lighthouse 1.4 only works with PX 1.4 and above.
+Please note that Lighthouse 1.4 only works with Portworx 1.4 and above.

 To get access to Portworx PX-Lighthouse docker repository, contact us at support@portworx.com from your company email address.